rayaman/multi/README.md

 ```
 Updated from 1.7.2 to 1.7.3</br>
 Changed how requiring the library works!
-`require("multi.all")` Will still work as expected; however, with the exception of threading, compat, and intergrations everything else has been moved into the core of the library.
+`require("multi.all")` Will still work as expected; however, with the exception of threading, compat, and integrations everything else has been moved into the core of the library.
 ```lua
 -- This means that these are no longer required and will cause an error if done so require("multi.loop")